Two Clints, One Message in a Bottle

 We walk on in awe of the contrast between the stunning natural beauty of these beaches we love and the staggering plastic pollution wreaking havoc on the place.

-I find myself wondering if I will find a message in a bottle, and if so, what it will look like.
+But I find myself wondering… will I find a message in a bottle?
+And if so, what will it look like?
 Of course, there’s no guarantee of finding anything, so I’m just hoping to find something.
 But the truth is…there’s this part of me that’s greedy for a big glass bottle with a beautiful sepia-toned note inside from decades ago…Wouldn’t that be cool?!
 Like Janet’s message in a bottle–you just don’t see that kind of thing every day!

 All of a sudden, it happens–the feeling that shoots through my body like lightning where I know something important has just happened but my brain hasn’t sorted it out yet.
 And then I see it:

 That flash of red and white rolled up inside a bottle–I know it’s a message in a bottle!

 I pick it up and instantly see it’s a map of St. John in the U.S. Virgin Islands.
 And there’s writing inside!
 We’ve got a live one!
 So I call in the wardrobe department before posing–you know, it’s important to look clean and fancy in these moments: